Pandaqi/Pandaqi-Studio/pandaqi-studio/content/librarians/_index.md

 That's the **second moral of this story**.
 Don't overcomplicate things.
 Keep small ideas ... small and simple.
 Don't add 24 genres and a loooong list of puns on author and bestselling book names ;)

+## Credits

+The fonts used are **Grenze Gotisch** (text + headings) and **Fleur Caps** (for extravagant flowery capital letters on some things).
+Some generative AI was used for the faint book covers you see.
+Everything else---idea, code, assets, rules, other illustrations---is mine.